raganwald-deprecated/homoiconic/2008-11-28/you_cant_be_serious.md

 	  '_.inject { |sum, n| sum + n }'
 	)

-The use of "it"/the hole is very much a matter of taste.
+Admittedly, use of "it"/the hole is very much a matter of taste.

+**point-free**

 `String#to_proc` has a fourth and even more extreme abbreviation up its sleeve, [point-free style](http://blog.plover.com/prog/haskell/ "The Universe of Discourse : Note on point-free programming style"): "Function points" are what programmers usually call parameters.
 Point-free style consists of describing how functions are composed together rather than describing what happens with their arguments.
 So, let's say that I want a function that combines `.inject` with `+`.
 One way to say that is to say that I want a new function that takes its argument and applies an `inject` to it, and the inject takes another function with two arguments and applies a `+` to them: